deenaik/create-your-own-adventure/english/run/run.md

 You realize Lego Engineering may not have been the best choice in majors...
 But first, let me take a selfie.
 That's so ratchet..
+This is the most stupid part in the run story!